iOS App Development Basics for Beginners (2025): SwiftUI, Xcode, State, Storage & App Store Checklist

 5. SwiftUI Basics: Views, Layout, Modifiers

-6. State and UI Logic: @State, Observable, and Data Flow
+6. State & Data Flow: @State, Observable, and Side Effects

 Avoid this beginner trap

-Don’t call network requests directly in the view body.
-Trigger work in controlled lifecycle points (task/onAppear) via your model.
+Do not start network requests directly inside a view body.
+Trigger work in controlled lifecycle points (task/onAppear) via a model method, and make state transitions explicit.

 7. Navigation: Stacks, Tabs, and Deep Links